bentemple/steamdeck-hibernate-after-sleep-scripts/README.md

-# Steamdeck Hibernate After Sleep
+# Steamdeck Hibernate After Sleep Setup Scripts

 This Repository is an Archive.
 I recommend using a systemd-sysext extensions for installing and persisting hibernation on your steamdeck: https://github.com/bentemple/steamos-extensions